milojevicdupontnikola/milojevicdupontnikola.github.io/projects.md

 ## Assessing how machine learning can help foster sustainable cities

 There are high expectactions about the potential role of machine learning for sustainable cities, but the field is still nascent.
-I have written with colleagues several reviews on the state of the research on machine learning applications relevant to mitigating climate change in cities.
+With colleagues, I have written several reviews on the state of the research on machine learning applications relevant to mitigating climate change in cities.
 A couple of others are in the making.
 I am also involved in education content creation at Climate Change AI, which includes for example a wiki.

 ## Spatial machine learning + urban form